English

 Language Requirements

 A reading knowledge of two languages is required.
-Normally, Latin, Ancient Greek, Old English, French, German, Spanish, and Italian are the accepted languages.
-Other languages, including ASL and computer languages, may be acceptable if the DGS deems them relevant and appropriate to a student’s program of study.
-Students may fulfill the language requirements:
+Students typically fulfill the requirement with Latin, ancient Greek, Old English, French, German, Spanish, or Italian, but other languages, including ASL and computer languages, may be acceptable if the DGS deems them relevant and appropriate to a student’s program of study.

 - by passing a two-hour translation exam with a dictionary;

 Any course taken to fulfill the language requirement must be passed with a grade of B- or better.
-Literature-level language courses count for course credit; elementary language courses do not.
+Literature-level language courses count for course credit; elementary language courses do not. *Note: Only the spring term of Old English will count toward the graduate course requirement (as a 100-level course, or as a 200-level course in the case of ENG 200d) when taken to fulfill a language requirement.

 The (Non-Terminal) Master of Arts Degree